-Rush House is a charitable organisation providing a range of accommodation and support services including advice and independent living skills training to young people aged 16-25 in the Rotherham area.
+Rush House is a charitable organisation providing a range of accommodation and support services including advice and independent living skills training to young people aged 16-25.

 Young people accessing Rush House services are homeless or inappropriately housed and are seeking accommodation with support.
 Rush provides support services and fully furnished accommodation in four separate but integrated schemes through a single point of referral, each offering different levels of independence.

 Rush House is now the service provider for Talent Match in Rotherham.
 Talent Match is a free local service, aimed at supporting young people who have been out of Education, Employment or Training for 12 months or more.
 Check out our Talent Match section for more information.

 Activities are also part of life at Rush House and throughout the year are a number of events aimed at healthier lifestyles, community integration & motivation are available to all who access our services.